Environmental Health Services

-If you are wanting to become a professionally licensed installer or renew your current license with Polk County the information can be found here: Septic Contractor Requirements.
+If you are wanting to become a professionally licensed installer or renew your current license with Polk County the information can be found here: Contractor's License Application.
 The license is valid on a calendar year basis and all expire December 31st of the current year.

 Permits for the installation of new systems/altering systems, repairs and abandoning systems can be found here: Septic Permit Application.
 Once your permit is applied for, you will be provided the inspector contact information for any follow up and/or the scheduling of the inspections.

 A license is not required to abandon an existing system.
 A Septic Permit Application is required before the abandonment process can start.
 After the permit is issued, the applicant will be informed of who the assigned inspector will be.
 The applicant is required to contact the inspector as the inspector will need to be onsite for the pumping of the tank and the deconstruction.